sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - overview.md

 - Preprocess documents by correcting layout metadata problems, removing unwanted pages, and more, so that Sensible has a clean, standardized text representation of the document from which to extract structured data in a later step.
 For more information, see [Preprocessors](doc:preprocessors).

 - Use "methods" to extract document primitives, like rows, columns, tables, boxes, checkbox status, and more.
 You can also parse extracted data types like currencies, dates, addresses, or your custom types.
-For more information, see [Methods](doc:methods).
+For more information, see [Layout-based methods](doc:methods).

 - Post-process extracted document data.
 For example:
   - Write logical [validations](doc:validate-extractions)  like `customer ID is 9 digits` to throw custom errors and warnings about your extracted data.